Category Archives: Renewable Energy

 • According to scientists and engineers, transporting biomass more than 160 kilometers (100 miles) from its processing point is not cost-effective.
 However, turning biomass into pellets (rather than wood chips or larger briquettes) can boost the energy density of the fuel and make it easier to transport.

-• To grow the materials used in biomass energy, we require a vast area of space.
+• To grow the materials used , we require a vast area of space.
 This space will not always be available, especially in densely populated places such as cities.

 Biomass Energy Future